grierson/grierson/productivity/learning.md

   - What you're likely to encounter?
     - I want to build <X>: Promotes exploration and asking further questions
     - Learning Spanish: Asking for taxi, not grammatical nuances
   - Ask experts in that field
     - What the most important skills to learn?
     - What is the biggest waste of time?
     - Quiz them on their thought process?
 (Why did you do this?)
+    - Make sure they explain their thought process in baby steps
 - Questions you should ask
   - What's the problem?
   - Why is this solution useful?